-Factbox: Sports events hit by the coronavirus epidemic
+Factbox - Sports events hit by the coronavirus epidemic

-(Reuters) - The following is a list of international sports events hit by the outbreak of the new coronavirus:
+(Reuters) - Here is a list of international sports events hit by the outbreak of a coronavirus:

 * Crowds will be smaller and receptions have been scrapped at the Tokyo 2020 torch-lighting ceremony in ancient Olympia, Greece next week.
 The dress rehearsal the day before will be held without spectators.